 Known for his dreaded Iron Claw, Kowalski began his 30-year sports-entertainment career in St. Louis in 1947.
 Soon, however, he was competing all throughout the United States and Canada as well as overseas.
 Perhaps his most infamous moment came at the Montreal Forum in 1954, and it was the night he truly earned the "Killer" nickname.
 During a Steel Cage Match against Yukon Eric, Kowalski ripped off part of his opponent's ear, cementing his already frightening reputation.

 As a strict vegetarian devoutly dedicated to fitness, Kowalski was able to outlast many of his peers in the squared circle.
-However, as he began winding down his in-ring career, Kowalski's second career as a trainer became more prominent.
-Studd was one of his first trainees, and after officially retiring in 1977, Kowalski moved to suburban Boston and opened up a wrestling school.
+However, as he began winding down his in-ring career, Kowalski became more prominent in his second profession as a trainer.
+Studd was one of his first trainees, and after officially retiring in 1977, Kowalski moved to suburban Boston and opened a wrestling school.

-The Killer Kowalski Institute of Professional Wrestling stood for a quarter-century, turning out several future WWE Superstars in the process; 14 time WWE World Heavyweight Champion Triple H, WWE Performance Center Head Trainer Matt Bloom and former ECW and WCW World Tag Team Champion Perry Saturn are just a few of the Superstars who began their career under Kowalski's tutelage.
+The Killer Kowalski Institute of Professional Wrestling stood for a quarter-century, turning out several future WWE Superstars; 14-time WWE World Heavyweight Champion Triple H, WWE Performance Center Head Trainer Matt Bloom and former ECW and WCW World Tag Team Champion Perry Saturn are just a few of the Superstars who began their career under Kowalski's tutelage.
 In 2003, however, Kowalski sold the rights to his school and stepped out of the spotlight after nearly 60 years in the business.